 putterings what

 The lexical and etymological aspects of the word, although various, are one thing; its uses and contexts another.
 Who uses which of its senses, to what ends.
 Who gets to putter.
 Who must not.
 Who is accused of puttering, and who does the accusing, or assumes entitlement to do so.
 Who has permission to putter, who not.
 Where is it the theme of reflection, and where used as shorthand, and in both wheres, for what.
 Where does its inclusion in alliterative chains — congeries — owe as much to sound as sense.
-Some extended ruminations on the word putter would redeem it; others condemn.
+Some extended ruminations on the word putter labor to redeem it; others condemn.
 So much policing.

 Gender and class enter into this.
 Maybe race.